Updated May 14, 2020

 Spring quarter housing

-Storing belongings if you can’t return to move them
+If you can’t return to move your belongings

 If you’ve already left and/or can’t return to campus right away to get your personal belongings, we can connect you with our partner, Dorm Room Movers (DRM), to arrange and supply break period storage.
-Fill out this form to request this service and a DRM representative will contact you as soon as possible.
+Contact DRM on their website.
 DRM service charges will apply.

-We are also now adding the option of allowing friends or family members to pack up and move your belongings.
-Please contact us at firstname.lastname@example.org to make arrangements.
+We are also now adding the option of allowing friends, family members, or moving services to pack up and move your belongings.
+Please contact us at email@example.com to make arrangements.

 Unspent dining account balances